ENE Memo: August 4, 2014

 The Summer Undergraduate Research Fellowship (SURF) is pleased to announce its annual Research Symposium to be held on Thursday, Aug.
 7 from 9am-5pm, in Armstrong Hall.

 The 143 SURF undergraduate students will present their summer research by attending sessions throughout the day.
 The morning and afternoon sessions will include both an oral session (5 tracks each) (9:30am and 1:30pm) and a poster session (11:00am and 3:45pm).
-For more information about the symposium please click here.
+Read more about the symposium.

 We are in need of professional judges for both oral and poster sessions, and we have a wide range of disciplines.
 Hence we would like to extend an invitation to volunteer as a judge in our symposium.
 Your help is very much needed and appreciate it.